 I wrote this for my students last year.
 They are thoughts I have to constantly remind myself of in my own writing.
 They are far from universal.
 I hope they help.
 Jeff Wesner (21 August 2017)

 Readers and reviewers will always know less about your study than you do.
-Your writing should be crystal clear in its justification (i.e. why the study is done and who cares).
-That justification is obvious to you, but is not obvious to almost anyone else in the world.
+Your writing should be crystal clear in its justification – why the study is done and who cares.
+That justification is obvious to you but not to almost anyone else in the world.
 As a reviewer, I often get stuck in the first few paragraphs, wondering why I’m spending time on this paper.

 Here’s a hypothetical example of a vague justification for research on subsidies:

 Not crystal clear – “Subsidies are clearly important for ecosystems (cite), though not always and in every case.
 We need to better understand their effects under X conditions.
 We measured the effects of d on insects.”

 How to fix it? – Each of the above sentences would need its own paragraph.
 For example, you’ll need to convince most readers that subsidies are important (paragraph 1), why we need to see another study of them under X conditions (paragraph 2), what the importance of d is (paragraph 3), and what your hypotheses are (paragraph 4).
 Even though these things might seem clear to you and me, they won’t be to readers.
 This is the job of your introduction, to use four paragraphs that get a point across that makes sense to you in four sentences